 Certain dealers will be prepared to haggle with the vehicles that they’re struggling to sell.
 After all, some money is better than no money, and they need their commission to function.
 Don’t be afraid to ask for a lower price, because the worst that will happen is that they’ll say no. You need to be an excellent wordsmith if you’re going to succeed, so be firm when stating your preferred pricing.

 Additionally, if you’re not confident in your persuasiveness, you can bag the services of an expert broker who can negotiate on your behalf.
 They’ll know which dealers to approach and have the knowledge to help you secure a bargain.
 Of course, ensure that any brokers your working with are professional and well-versed in what they’re doing before you use them!

 Deposits and Monthly Payments

 While it might be a struggle at first to find a new car that sits in your budget comfortably, be patient and scout around for the right dealership.
 This is because each dealership will have a different way of selling their stock.
 They may focus on different brands, price based on popularity and newness, or on the vehicle’s capabilities alone.
 It’s all up in the air.

-For example, dealers that specialise in certain brands tend to sell their vehicles in a more dynamic and affordable fashion.
+For example, dealers that specialize in certain brands tend to sell their vehicles in a more dynamic and affordable fashion.
 This is because they’re not just flogging any old kind of car.
-Firms dedicated to minis like Peter Vardy are a great place to start your search, because they’ll take both deposits and monthly payments for the love of their brand.
+Firms dedicated to minis, like Peter Vardy are a great place to start your search, because they’ll take both deposits and monthly payments for the love of their brand.
 This helps to break up your payment into small chunks, and it’s a deal not every dealership would offer.